dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 3. Implement `MyQueueAdapterReceiver` class that implements the [**`IQueueAdapterReceiver`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterReceiver.cs), which is an interfaces that manages access to **one queue (one queue partition)**.
 In addition to initilaiztion and shutwodn, it basicaly provides one method: retreave up to maxCount messages from the queue.

 4. Declare `public class MyQueueStreamProvider : PersistentStreamProvider<MyQueueFactory>`.
 This is your new Stream Provider.
 5. **Configuration**: in order to load and use you new stream provider you need to cosnfigure it properly via silo config file.
 If you ned to use it on the client, you need to add a similar config element to the client config file.
 It is also possible to configure the stream provider programatically.
+Below is an example of silo configuration:

 ``` xml
 <OrleansConfiguration xmlns="urn:orleans">